wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 - creating a new view called `profile()` that uses the `profile.html` template; and
 - mapping the `profile()` view to a new URL (`/rango/profile`).

 We'll also need to provide a new hyperlink in Rango's `base.html` template to access the new view.
 For this solution, we'll be creating a generalised view that allows you to access the information of any user of Rango.
-The code will allow allow logged in users to also edit their profile; but only *their* profile - thus satisfying the requirements of the exercise.
+The code will allow logged in users to also edit their profile; but only *their* profile - thus satisfying the requirements of the exercise.

 ### Creating the Template
 First, let's create a simple template for displaying a user's profile.
 The following HTML markup and Django template code should be placed within the new `profile.html` template within Rango's template directory.